 Neither Canada nor its provinces have a separate gift or endowment tax regime.
 However, a disposition at FMV will arise when any property is gifted by a Canadian resident.
 In the case of Canadian residents, the deemed disposition rules apply to any property that is gifted.
-There are exceptions for transfers during their lifetimes to a spouse or qualified spouse trusts as discussed below, and special trusts created by an individual who is more than 65 years old for the benefit of themselves (an alter ego trust) or themselves and their spouse (a joint partner trust).
+There are exceptions for transfers during their lifetimes to a spouse, common-law partner or qualified spouse trusts as discussed below, and special trusts created by an individual who is more than 65 years old for the benefit of themselves (an alter ego trust) or themselves and their spouse or common-law partner (a joint partner trust).
 For nonresidents, the rules will apply to gifts of taxable Canadian property, as defined in the next section.

 Several provinces levy a tax on the transfer of real property, referred to as either a land transfer tax or real property transfer tax.
 For tax purposes, real property generally includes land, buildings or structures on land and any rights or interests in land.
 As a general rule, the tax applies to the property's FMV, which is normally based on the value of the consideration or sale price.
-Tax is paid when a person registers a transfer of land at a provincial land title office.
+Tax is generally paid when a person registers a transfer of land at a provincial land title office, although some provinces also impose tax on unregistered transfers of a beneficial interest in real property.